CenturyLinkCloud/Ecosystem/Blueprints/Blueprint Broker/README_bpclient.md

 We recommend retaining the default port assignments to maximize compatibility.

+# Access Keys
+The bpbroker service may have access keys configured on a per-service basis.
+If this is enabled all requests (besides discover) must include the `--access-key` parameter.
+Failure to do so will return an error.

 # Discover
 The bpbroker/bpclient suite is build to support discovery of service brokers located within the local broadcast domain.
 If the **bpbroker** service is running wihtin the same subnet as the **bpclient** tool there is no need for apriori knowledge of the bpbroker IP address.